sanjana-singamsetty/Weather-app/README.md

      - passing information with activities
      - working with json objects
      - working with volley library
-     - uses card veiw for the ui part
+     - card veiw for the ui part
-     -  uses linear layout
+     - linear layout
      - working with location internet